 Now you want to separate the liquid from the pulp, skins, seeds, stems, etc. There are quite a variety of ways to filter the peaches, nectarines, plums, pluots or apricots.

 Note: One of the easiest ways to extract juice is by using a steam juicer available at many hardware and variety stores.
 If you plan on making a lot of juice or doing this every year, it may be worth buying one.
 This unique piece of equipment allows you to conveniently extract juice by steaming the fruit which is held in a retaining basket.
 The juice drops into a reservoir which has a tube outlet for removal.
 Follow manufacturer's instructions for using steam juicer.
 See the steam juicers at the right side of this page.
-All of them get very positive reviews (4 out of 5 stars) from owners on Amazon)
+All of them get very positive reviews (4 out of 5 stars) from owners online)

 Put the fruit juice into a large pot.
 If you want, add cinnamon to taste.
 You should not need to add any sugar.